seanmurphy21/seanmurphy21/README.md

 * ✉️  You can contact me at [seanmurphy21@charter.net](mailto:seanmurphy21@charter.net)
 * 🧠  I'm learning NLP
 * 🤝  I'm open to collaborating on meaningful, impactful projects
-* ⚡  I still love philosophy and writing
+* ⚡  I love philosophy and writing

 ### Skills